 - The certificates and keys you want to use to secure the Splunk Enterprise management port.
 The certificate files must be in PEM format.

 - Administrative access to the Splunk Enterprise system whose management port you want to secure, You can configure Splunk Web to use certificates and keys using configuration files only if you have access to the file system, such as if you are a system administrator.
 If you don't have this access, obtain it first.

 Review the steps in How to edit a configuration file in the Splunk Enterprise Admin Manual to learn how to edit configuration files.

 The following procedure uses $SPLUNK_HOME/etc/auth/sloccerts/ as the directory where the key and certificate are located: $SPLUNK_HOME/etc/auth/sloccerts/myFinalCert.pem

 Configure Splunk Enterprise to use the key and certificate files

 Perform the following steps to configure the Splunk management port to use the key and certificate files.

 Never change or copy the configuration files in the $SPLUNK_HOME/etc/default directory.
 The files in the default directory must remain intact and in their original location.
 Instead, make changes to the files in the $SPLUNK_HOME/etc/system/local directory.

-- Using a text editor, open or create a server.conf configuration file for the Search app in the $SPLUNK_HOME/etc/system/local directory.
+- Using a text editor, open or create a server.conf configuration file in the $SPLUNK_HOME/etc/system/local directory.